akbaryahya/PokeWP/README.md

  - Set Speed 38 - 7 km with random speed
  - Select location that many pokestop
  - Select all evolve pokemon

->  Note: do do it if you fear you will be banned (but I tried until now have not got banned *maybe I was lucky xD)

 Credits to:
 -------------------